mule-lint/mule-lint.github.io/index.md

         of MuleSoft, but has partnered on multiple occasions), and features are still being developed.</p>

+        <p>Rules are intended to be re-usable across many teams, where as the options could be team specific (files to ignore, dictionary)</p>

         <p>There are "rules" that need to be checked that have specific use
         cases and a predefined rules can not be already created.
 So as a guide, here are a few things to keep in mind on what could fit for your